 Consolidate Business Relationships

 Great product managers need excellent business relationship management skills.
-PMs need to build well-balanced relationships both inside and outside the company.
-This includes the departments involved directly in the localization project, as well as customers, providers, stakeholders, and top management.
+PMs need to build well-balanced relationships with customers and providers on one hand, but they also need to manage their internal stakeholders on the other.
+This includes the departments involved directly in the localization project, as well as top management and possibly legal, finance and more, depending on your company and the project.

 You need to bring all players to the same table and help them understand your vision.
 This way, you’ll get the support you need when looking to experiment with localized versions of your product.
 Having a good relationship with your customers can help you obtain valuable feedback on your ideas and how they impact the end-user.